Collingwood, Victoria: 19th and 20th centuries

 In the 1870s, Smith Street became the dominant shopping strip, with its tram line established in 1887.
 Many of Collingwood's grand public buildings were erected in the 1880s, including the post office and town hall.
 Collingwood also had a strong temperance movement, with two "coffee palaces" springing up in the 1870s, including the large and grand Collingwood Coffee Palace (now the facade of Woolworths – minus original classical pediment and mansard).

 At the turn of the century Collingwood's Smith Street rivalled Chapel Street in Prahran as the dominant home of suburban emporiums and department stores.
 The first G.J.
 Coles store was opened in the street in 1912.

 Since the 1950s, Collingwood has been home to many groups battling to save the suburb's unique character against development and gentrification.

 In 1958 residents rallied at Collingwood Town Hall against the Housing Commission of Victoria's slum reclamation projects, which would see demolition orders for 122 of the suburb's homes.

 In the 1970s, 150 residents protested against plans for the F-19 freeway, with some putting themselves in front of earthmovers during the construction.
+In 1977, two women were killed in their home in northern Collingwood in what became known as the Easey Street murders.
+No arrest for the crime was made until September 2024.

-The Collingwood Action Group formed in 2006 to fight the "Banco" development, a large mixed use project on Smith Street.
+Collingwood underwent gentrification throughout the 1990s.
+House prices reflected this change.
+In 1987 Collingwood's median house price was 86% of the median for metropolitan Melbourne.
+It had risen to 117% in 1996.
+Despite this there remained significant social issues.
+21% of Collingwood's children were in families receiving welfare benefits in 1997.

 Recent history

+The Collingwood Action Group formed in 2006 to fight the "Banco" development, a large mixed use project on Smith Street.
 In 2010, over 2,000 people rallied to save The Tote Hotel, a popular live music venue, which became a potential state election issue.
+The 2016 Bendigo Street housing dispute occurred in north-east Collingwood, in which the community took control of up to 15 empty state government owned houses, in an attempt to provide housing for Melbourne's rising homeless population, in the absence of adequate public housing.

-In 2016, the Bendigo street housing campaign began in northeast Collingwood, in which the community took control of up to 15 empty state government owned houses, in an attempt to provide housing for Melbourne's rising homeless population, in the absence of adequate public housing.
+In recent years, the office sector has grown in Collingwood, with a number of developments in its southern former industrial area, with some major companies locating their headquarters in the suburb.